Verified source report

 What does a woman swimming in urine tell us about the state of the world?
 Lots! – Venice Biennale review

-The theme of earth’s biggest art extravaganza – spiritual rest – felt wildly wrong for our crisis-hit planet.
+According to The Guardian’s source item, What does a woman swimming in urine tell us about the state of the world?
+Lots! – Venice Biennale review, The theme of earth’s biggest art extravaganza – spiritual rest – felt wildly wrong for our crisis-hit planet.
 Thank goodness for the pavilions, from fake babies to hi-tech sperm banks to a chocolate Russell Crowe It was almost over before it even started.
 This year’s Venice Biennale has been tearing itself apart for months: countries not showing up, artists getting fired, exhibitions being cancelled, funding getting pulled.
-There were petitions and protests months before a painting was on the wall.
+There were petitions and protests months before a painting was on a wall.
 The jury quit in the days leading up to the opening, then Iran quit, then the European Commission quit.
-There were protests against Israel and Russia during the preview, artists went on strike, and artworks were replaced with installations of Palestinian flags.
-The whole thing was a massive mess of conflicting politics, personal tragedy and unresolvable ideological differences from the very be
+There were protests against Israel and Russia during the preview, artists went on strike and artworks were replaced with installations of Palestinian flags.
+The whole thing was a massive mess of conflicting politics, personal tragedy and unresolvable ideological differences from the very begin

-This is a source-linked brief from The Guardian.
-Read the original item at What does a woman swimming in urine tell us about the state of the world?
-Lots! – Venice Biennale review.
+Primary source: What does a woman swimming in urine tell us about the state of the world?
+Lots! – Venice Biennale review via The Guardian.
+VINI cites and links the source; it does not reproduce the publisher’s full article text without rights clearance.

 Source links